sbs20/scanservjs/README.md

 scanservjs is a simple web-based UI for your scanner.
 It allows you to share one or more scanners (using SANE) on a network without the need for drivers or complicated installation.
-It can save to TIF, JPG, PNG, PDF and TXT (with Tesseract OCR) with varying compression settings, all of which can configured.
+It can save to TIF, JPG, PNG, PDF and TXT (with Tesseract OCR) with varying compression settings, all of which can be configured.
 It supports multipage scanning and all
 [SANE compatible devices](http://www.sane-project.org/sane-supported-devices.html).